Improving React Testing Library Tests

 instead of fireEvent

-is just a light wrapper on top of dispatchEvent
+works in many cases, it is simply a light wrapper on top of the dispatchEvent

-API and does not simulate full user interaction. userEvent
+API and does not fully simulate user interactions.
+On the other hand, userEvent

-, on the other hand, manipulates the DOM in the same way as a user would in a browser, providing more reliable testing experience.
-The way it works also aligns better with the philosophy of RTL, plus the syntax is clearer.
-Compare the test for Form
+manipulates the DOM in the same way a user would in a browser, providing a more reliable testing experience.
+Its approach also aligns better with the philosophy of React Testing Library, and the syntax is clearer.

-All the methods are async, so we need to slightly adjust the test.
-Additionally, as it's a separate package it needs to be installed via npm i -D @testing-library/user-event
+methods are async, so we need to slightly adjust the tests are async as well.
+Additionally, since it's a separate package, it needs to be installed via npm i -D @testing-library/user-event

-Quite often there are cases when the element we're trying to match is not available on the initial render, e.g. when we first fetch the items from API and then display them.
-In such cases, we need the component to finish all its rendering cycles before querying.
+There are often cases when the element we're trying to match is not available on the initial render, such as when we first fetch items from an API and then display them.
+In these situations, we need the component to complete all its rendering cycles before querying.
 As an example, let's modify the ListPage

 component to wait for the list of items to load asynchronously: